digiampietro/esp8266-rs41/README.md

 - try to connect to the pre-selected WiFi access point, if this fail it will start in Access Point mode and will accept a client connection from a mobile phone or laptop;
-- start a web browser to allow:
+- start a web server to allow:
   - the selection of the RS-41 transmit frequency, related register values are calculated from frequency entered
   - the time needed to go in deep sleep mode to save energy